mridul037/mridul037/README.md

 **Quote of the hour:**

-Much of the essence of building a program is in fact the debugging of the specification.
+If you cannot explain a program to yourself, the chance of the computer getting it right is pretty small.

-~ Fred Brooks
+~ Bob Frankston
 <pre>

 </pre>